 The comfortable Cressi Palau mask features a durable silicone skirt to help prevent leaks while adapting to different face sizes and is great for any recreational snorkeler.
 The adjustable strap ensures you get the best fit for you.
 The accompanying Supernova Dry snorkel has a dry-top valve that is essential for effortless snorkeling and ensures you won’t get a mouth full of salt water.
 Its curved design fits easily in the mouth and won’t tire out your jaw to use.

-Bottom line: The durable, comfortable Cressi Palau snorkel set has everything you need for a great day of snorkeling and can adjust to fit most members of the family.
+Bottom line: The durable, comfortable Cressi Palau equipment has everything you need for a great day of snorkeling and can adjust to fit most members of the family.

 Bottom line: The Phantom Aquatics panoramic snorkel set is high quality equipment at a price that can’t be beat.

 The Cressi Big Eyes & Supernova Dry snorkeling set is an excellent all-around option.
-This mask and snorkel will allow you to snorkel comfortably without having to worry about the hassles that come with some snorkel sets.
-We can recommend these wholeheartedly because we have used them ourselves for years.
+It will allow you to snorkel comfortably without having to worry about the hassles that come with some other equipment.
+We can recommend these wholeheartedly because we have used them ourselves for over a decade.

 The Supernova Dry snorkel has a dry-top valve that seals to prevent water coming in.
 If any water ever does enter, there is also an easy-to-use purge valve that works like a charm.
 Once you’ve used a snorkel like this, you’ll never go back to a simple tube that can leave you with mouthfuls of water.